Whitney is an expert on piercings and tattoos, with experience in the body modification world.

-Types of Surface Piercing
+Other Types of Surface Piercing

-Surface piercings are becoming very popular these days.
+In addition to hip piercings, other types of surface piercings are becoming very popular these days.
 With some exceptions, surface piercings can be done on any flat plane of the body.

 Common surface piercings include: